 If you are a homeowner who hired a financially irresponsible contractor for your remodeling project, legislation allows subcontractors to come after you and your property for settlement.
 When a mechanics lien is attached to your property and is not settled, the court can hold proceedings to sell the property for payment of the services or materials.
 Mathis Title Company can support you through the proceedings to develop a defense and evade the possible circumstances.

-Our Fairfax title company agents and experienced attorneys will support you throughout the filing process and subsequent statutory steps to filing a mechanics lien.
+Our Fairfax title company attorney and experienced attorneys will support you throughout the filing process and subsequent statutory steps to filing a mechanics lien.
 As experts on lien laws in the state of Virginia, Mathis Title Company will provide you professional guidance to take care of stiff procedural requirements and strict deadlines that accompany filing liens.
 If you are a homeowner choosing to fight an invalid lien against your property, or if you are a contractor who is legally owed compensation for your labor, contact Mathis Title Company to request a free consultation.